itsee-birmingham/standalone_collation_editor/docs/services-file.md

 | unitId | string | The identifier for the unit being collated. |
 | callback | function | The function to be called on the retrieved data. |

 This function should retrieve all of the global rules for this user/project, those which have the `scope` set to *always*, and also have the provided unitId in the list of exceptions.
-The rules should be returned as an array of JSON items as with ```getRules()```, the provided callback should be run on the result.
-If your system does not use global rules then the callback can just be run on an empty array.
+The rules should be returned as an array of JSON items as with ```getRules()```, the provided callback should be run with the result as the argument.
+If your system does not use global rules then the callback can just be run with an empty array.